 Who will pay the piper?

-Arming Syria with Russian systems has led to long-term dependence on Moscow.
+The arming of Syria with Russian systems has led to long-term dependence on Moscow.
 Suppliers from other countries have not been able to establish contacts with its new authorities.

 The financing of new purchases remains uncertain, but Russia traditionally makes concessions, offering deferred payments, barter or considering other opportunities for cooperation, up to the deployment of its military bases.
 Analysts suggest that these mechanisms will form the basis of future contracts.

 The author of Army Recognition did not rule out that new equipment would still be purchased for the Syrian Armed Forces.
-On the one hand, this will increase the operational readiness of the Syrian army, and on the other, it will strengthen Moscow's position in the Middle East after the departure of Bashar al-Assad (President of the SAR from July 17, 2000 to December 8, 2024).
+On the one hand, this will increase the operational readiness of the Syrian army, and on the other hand, it will strengthen Moscow's position in the Middle East after the departure of Bashar al-Assad (President of the SAR from July 17, 2000 to December 8, 2024).

 Read more materials on the topic: